maoo/maven-tiles/README.md

 - http://stackoverflow.com/questions/11749375/import-maven-plugin-configuration-by-composition-rather-than-inheritance-can-it
 - http://maven.40175.n5.nabble.com/Moving-forward-with-mixins-tc4421069.html

+From version 0.9, Maven Tiles supports some additional features:
+- Tiles resolution in project reactor: you can define your build tiles as modules of your (multi-module) Maven build
+- Property interpolation: tiles can make use of properties that are declared in the pom aggregator, making tiles parametric

 ## WHAT IS A MAVEN TILE

 Tiles are [plain Maven pom artifacts](https://github.com/maoo/maven-tiles/tree/master/examples/tiles) which contain parts of a Maven POM; every tile can contain